pastet89/basic-django-ecommerce-site/README.md

 Contains admin panel from which can be created nested categories and added/updates products with images.
 The user can view the products within a category, add products to cart and edit the cart.
 The checkout process simply clears the cart session.
+The front-end functionality is based on jQuery.
+The website can be run as a standalone using the Django's built-in test server, or in a Docker container with Nginx and Gunicorn.

 ## Requirements: